 What is Flexible space?

 Flexible space typically means workspaces that fall outside of the traditional ‘office’ model.
-This can be co-working spaces, serviced offices, or liquid space, available on the open market.
+This can be co-working spaces, serviced offices, or liquid space.

 How is co-working different?

 There is a greater focus on creating a sense of community in co-working spaces.
 They prioritise networking and shared resources among tenants, and normally provide more amenities than serviced offices.
 Co-working spaces often have livelier, more dynamic and interactive environments to encourage innovation, which attract a greater number of entrepreneurs, freelancers, and smaller start-ups.

 What are the advantages of co-working or serviced offices?